MatthijstenTije/MSc_Data_Science_Thesis/phase_02/README.md

 The code in this repository demonstrates:

 1. **Sentence Generation**:
-   - Use asynchronous and batch methods to generate large numbers of sentences based on prompts.
+   - Use asynchronous and batch methods to generate sentences based on prompts.

 2. **Data Processing**:
    - Convert raw log files into clean CSV datasets.